edelstone/material-palette-generator/README.md

 ## Why is this?

 Google's official palette generator [is embedded and buried deep within the Material docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
-Since it's an inline tool, it;'s also hidden from search engines, making it difficult to discover or bookmark.
+Since it's an inline tool, it's also hidden from search engines, making it difficult to discover or bookmark.

 To make it a little easier to access and to preserve it for my own future use, I grabbed the obfuscated code (the original scripts do not appear to be public anywhere) and added some small interface improvements.
 I did _not_ change the way colors are derived.